solipsis-project/solipsis-project.github.io/_posts/2023-2-15-decomposition.md

 Even as the debate continues around whether generative AI *can* help produce high-quality original works (and it can), we should be thinking clearly about the impact that community policies will have on both desired activity (high-quality works) and undesired activity (low-effort AI spam), and choosing policies that encourage the former while discouraging the latter.

+If there's a silver lining here, it's that hard work and human skill is valued, even in places where we know with absolute certainty that automation can do it better.
+Humanity didn't stop caring about professional chess as soon as Deep Blue came out.
+We didn't stop admiring realistic paintings after the invention of the camera.
+And we're not going to stop valuing artistry as a skill just because tooling now exists to autmatically and cheaply produce low-value alternatives.

-Of course, everything I just said about generative AI requiring artistic skill in order to create something that conveys artistic intent is assuming that the user actually *has* a specific intent, and that the “low-effort” content is undesired.
+But that doesn't mean that the next ten years won't be incredibly disruptive for professional artists.
+Everything I just said about requiring artistic skill in order to create something that conveys artistic intent is that “low-effort” content is undesired.
 If instead the user has only a small set of criteria and isn’t necessarily concerned with the actual value of the resulting piece, AI is more than up to the task.
 The gaps in the prompt will get filled with a perfectly generic simulacrum of the medium… but depending on the requirements, a user may decide this is acceptable.
 AI art created by unskilled users exists, it’s plentiful, and the fears about it competing with traditional art are real and founded.
 But understanding the consequences of that and how to handle it is a venture in itself, and one that we’ll save for next time.